Woolverine563/cex-kc/README.md

 sudo ./setup.sh
 ```
 for setting up all the required dependencies. `sudo` access to the system is required as this script installs several libraries such as `readline`, `boost-program-options` and `termcap`.
 This also compiles and sets up `abc`.

+> These instructions have been verified on a Ubuntu-20.04 machine, and it is recommended to use the same.
+These may not work on other operating systems.

 The source code can then simply be compiled by using
 ```